ad-mz/R-studio/iris-dataset-analysis.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

-Trying univariate analysis and visualize this using qplot
+Trying some univariate analysis and visualize this using `qplot`

 ?qplot

-Using qplot to show a plot.
+Using `qplot` to show a plot.
 Check the number of records per Species

 ``` r
 qplot(Species,